Mission Indians

-Mission Indians are the indigenous peoples of California who lived in Southern California and were forcibly relocated from their traditional dwellings, villages, and homelands to live and work at 15 Franciscan missions in Southern California and the Asistencias and Estancias established between 1796 and 1823 in the Las Californias Province of the Viceroyalty of New Spain.
+Mission Indians was a term used to refer to the Indigenous peoples of California who lived or grew up in the Spanish mission system in California.
+Today the term is used to refer to their descendants and to specific, contemporary tribal nations in California.

 History

 Spanish explorers arrived on California's coasts as early as the mid-16th century.
-In 1769 the first Spanish Franciscan mission was built in San Diego.
+In 1769, the first Spanish Franciscan mission was built in San Diego.
 Local tribes were relocated and conscripted into forced labor on the mission, stretching from San Diego to San Francisco.
-Disease, starvation, excessive physical labor and torture decimated these tribes.
-Many were baptized as Roman Catholics by the Franciscan missionaries at the missions.
+Disease, starvation, excessive physical labor, and torture decimated these tribes.
+Many were baptized as Catholics by the Franciscan missionaries at the missions.

 Mission Indians were from many regional Native American tribes; their members were often relocated together in new mixed groups, and the Spanish named the Indian groups after the responsible mission.
 For instance, the Payomkowishum were renamed Luiseños, after the Mission San Luis Rey; the Acjachemem were renamed the Juaneños, after the Mission San Juan Capistrano and the Kizh or Kisiannos renamed the Gabrieleño, after the Mission San Gabriel.

-The Catholic priests forbade the Indians from practicing their native culture, resulting in the disruption of many tribes' linguistic, spiritual and cultural practices.
-With no acquired immunity to the exposure of European diseases (as well as sudden cultural upheaval and lifestyle demands), the population of Native American Mission Indians suffered high mortality and dramatic decreases, especially in the coastal regions; the population was reduced by 90 percent, between 1769 and 1848.
+The Catholic priests forbade the Indians from practicing their native culture, resulting in the disruption of many tribes' linguistic, spiritual, and cultural practices.
+With no acquired immunity to the exposure of European diseases (as well as sudden cultural upheaval and lifestyle demands), the population of Mission Indians suffered high mortality and dramatic decreases, especially in the coastal regions; the population was reduced by 90 percent, between 1769 and 1848.

-Despite the missionaries' attempts to convert the Indigenous peoples of the missions, often referred to in mission records as "neophytes," they indicated that their attempts at conversion were often unsuccessful.
-For example, in 1803, twenty-eight years into the mission period, Friar Fermín de Lasuén wrote,Generally the neophytes have not yet enough affection for Christianity and civilization.
+Despite the missionaries' attempts to convert the Indigenous peoples of the missions, often referred to in mission records as "neophytes", they indicated that their attempts at conversion were often unsuccessful.
+For example, in 1803, twenty-eight years into the mission period, Friar Fermín de Lasuén wrote:

+Generally the neophytes have not yet enough affection for Christianity and civilization.
 Most of them are excessively fond of the mountains, the beach, and of barbarous freedom and independence, so that some show of military force is necessary, lest they by force of arms deny the Faith and law which they have professed.

-When Mexico gained its independence in 1834, it assumed control of the Californian missions from the Franciscans, but abuse persisted.
+Abuse persisted after Mexico assumed control of the California missions in 1834.
 Mexico secularized the missions and transferred (or sold) the lands to other non-Native administrators or owners.
 Many of the Mission Indians worked on the newly established ranchos, with little improvement in their living conditions.

-Around 1906, Alfred L. Kroeber and Constance G. Du Bois, of the University of California, Berkeley, first applied the term "Mission Indians" to Southern California Native Americans, as an ethnographic and anthropological label to include those at Mission San Luis Obispo de Tolosa and south.
+Around 1906, Alfred L. Kroeber and Constance G. Du Bois, of the University of California, Berkeley, first applied the term "Mission Indians" to southern California Native Americans, as an ethnographic and anthropological label to include those at Mission San Luis Obispo de Tolosa and south.